dadoonet/injector/src/main/documentation/README.markdown

 If you want to use Kibana to display the information that have been generated, you can import the following files into Kibana using `Stack Management -> Kibana -> Saved Objects` menu and click on "Import":

-* Index pattern, Visualizations, Maps, Dashboard: <https://github.com/dadoonet/injector/blob/main/src/main/resources/kibana-dashboard.ndjson>
+* Data view, Dashboard, Maps, Visualisations: <https://github.com/dadoonet/injector/blob/main/src/main/resources/kibana-dashboard.ndjson>
 * Canvas example: <https://github.com/dadoonet/injector/blob/main/src/main/resources/kibana-canvas.ndjson>

 Example of the Persons dataset dashboard: